5500Group4/5500Group4/StandUpDocuments/Week-2-September-16-retrospective.md

 - **Team Strengths:**
   - Good communication.
 - **Areas for Improvement:**
-  - Assignement 1 is a time consuming task, need more time on it.
+  - Assignement 1 is a time-consuming task, need more time on it.
 - **Suggestions for Future Projects:**
   - Start early.